 Talking about the programming language trends, Python is going to be the dominant language for this technology.
 The availability of open-source frameworks and libraries and versatility make it an ideal choice.

 IoT security concerns will escalate

 The tech giants like Google and Amazon have turned the IoT app development into a mainstream technology.
 Very soon, a myriad of countries will develop smart cities with features like better transportation systems and improved security measures for citizens.
-The massive growth of technology will escalate the security concerns.
+The massive growth of technology will escalate security concerns.
 The companies involved in electronic payments need to be cautious of financial crimes and synthetic identity frauds.
 To destroy or steal data, the hackers launch an attack on the network host.
 The commonly witnessed attacks include the DNS server attack and IP address attack.

 For security purposes, the organizations might take the support of Blockchain technology rather than existing centralized and monolithic computing models.
-Talking about specifically about IoT apps, the developers need to include device authentication and secure access control.
+Talking specifically about IoT apps, the developers need to include device authentication and secure access control.

 Cloud-native is the new default

-When an app is developed, hosted and managed using cloud-based technologies, it is called cloud-native application.
+When an app is developed, hosted, and managed using cloud-based technologies, it is called cloud-native application.
 The developers are moving to this approach of mobile app development because managing and scaling up the application is done without much hassle.
 The outages are handled easily if the app is cloud-native.
 Simply put, there are no worries related to downtime or poor customer experience.
 The time it takes to develop an app also gets shorter, which means the firms and independent developers need not wait for long before launching their app.
 2020 is expected to be the year of cloud-native apps.

 React will maintain its position

-By breaking down user interface into components and sub-components, you can minimize the complexities revolving around the development of user interface.
+By breaking down the user interface into components and sub-components, you can minimize the complexities revolving around the development of the user interface.
 The presence of a feature known as Virtual DOM makes React faster and more efficient.
 No wonder it is going to retain its popularity next year, too.

 Progressive web apps (PWA) will continue to expand